rushil-ambati/track-driver-ai/docs/docs.md

 Three separate datasets of 5 (joystick controlled) laps on Tracks 1, 2 and 3 are used to train three models, all with default training and augmentation parameters.

-I reached final average accuracies (between training and validation) :
+Finally, I reached average accuracies (between training and validation) :

 - On the Track 1 dataset trained model, 96.88%
 - On the Track 2 dataset trained model, 96.45%